vistasunil/CT_DevOps_WS_Module7/Nagios-Runbook.md

 Everything looks fine!

-xxvii.
+xxvi.
 Start Nagios using below command and enable it as service

 `sudo service nagios start`